postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 Adding comments as a reviewer is an important part of the pull request process, facilitating meaningful conversations and allowing stakeholders to have a voice in the process.

-To add a comment to a pull request:
+To add a comment to a pull request, do the following:

 1. Select the comment icon <img alt="Comments icon" src="https://assets.postman.com/postman-docs/icon-comments-v9.jpg#icon" width="18px"> next to the change that you want to comment on.
 1. Once you've written your comment, select **Add Comment**.